spiritedwolf/fareedfauzi.github.io/_posts/2020-12-02-CnC-with-Koadic.md

 So, after press enter in cmd.
 The payload should be run.

 ![enter image description here](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/images/cnc/2.PNG)

-Switch back to attacker machine, focus back to our terminal.
+Switch back to our kali machine, focus back to our terminal.

 ![enter image description here](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/images/cnc/3.PNG)

 You will notice that our target machine now will become our first zombie.
-If we issue command `zombies 0`, it will give information about our first zombie.
+If we issue command `zombies 0`, it will give information about the compromised user (our first zombie).

 ![enter image description here](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/images/cnc/4.PNG)

 ## Execute Command using Koadic

 Using module `exec_cmd`, we specify the command that we want to execute.
 In this case, I give `calc.exe` as command that I want to execute.